EarthObservationSimulator/orbitpy/propcov/README.md

 The directory structure and build is based on the *cmake_example* git-repo available in https://github.com/pybind/cmake_example.

-THe file `src/main.cpp` contains the python bindings of the C++ classes which are used by OrbitPy.
+The file `src/main.cpp` contains the python bindings of the C++ classes which are used by OrbitPy.
 Note that not all the available C++ classes are bound.

 ### Notes